topher6345/topher6345.github.io/_posts/2015-7-10-caesar-cipher-in-css.markdown

 <p data-height="623" data-theme-id="0" data-slug-hash="KpQBxZ" data-default-tab="result" data-user="topher6345" class='codepen'>See the Pen <a href='http://codepen.io/topher6345/pen/KpQBxZ/'>Super Secret Decoder Ring</a> by Christopher Saunders (<a href='http://codepen.io/topher6345'>@topher6345</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

-# Implementation in Ruby
+## Implementation in Ruby

 The Caesar Cipher is a a pretty naive cryptographic cipher.
 I thought it would be fun to demonstrate just how weak the cipher is by writing

 1. A Ruby class to encipher a string `CaesarCipher::Encode`
-2. A Ruby class to crack an enciphered message `CaesarCipher::Crack`
+2. A Ruby class to crack an enciphered message `CaesarCipher::Cracker`

 We can crack an enciphered message by